 Our compensation committee's determinations are not formulaic; rather, in the context of competitive market compensation data and our stated pay philosophy, our compensation committee determines the share amounts on a subjective basis in its discretion and may differ among individual executive officers in any given year.
-Following is a brief discussion regarding the awards made in 2019.
+Following is a brief discussion regarding the awards made in 2020.

 Performance-based Restricted Stock.
-In 2019, the proportion of the FNF equity awards consisting of performance-based restricted stock remained at 100%.
+In 2020, the proportion of the FNF equity awards consisting of performance-based restricted stock remained at 100%.
 As in recent years, we did not grant stock options or awards that vest solely based on continued service to our named executive officers.

-The restricted stock awards vest over three years, provided we achieve pre-tax margin in our title segment of 9.0% in at least two of the five quarters beginning October 1, 2019.
+The restricted stock awards vest over three years, provided we achieve adjusted pre-tax margin in our title segment of 9.5% in at least two of the five quarters beginning October 1, 2020.
 We considered various alternative measures, but we again selected adjusted pre-tax title margin, which measures our achievements in operating efficiency, profitability and capital management.
-The committee determined to use pre-tax title margin because it reflects our ability to convert revenue into operating profits for shareholders and measures our progress toward achieving our long-term strategy, and therefore can have a significant impact on our long-term stock price.
+The committee determined to use adjusted pre-tax title margin because it reflects our ability to convert revenue into operating profits for shareholders and measures our progress toward achieving our long-term strategy, and therefore can have a significant impact on our long-term stock price.

-When we set our adjusted pre-tax title margin performance goal in October 2019, the compensation committee considered the MBA's forecast of a 8% decline in residential mortgage originations in 2020 and an increase of 10 basis points in the 30-year fixed mortgage interest rate, which, in particular, can have a significant impact on our title margins.
+When we set our adjusted pre-tax title margin performance goal in October 2020, the compensation committee considered the MBA's forecast of a 30% decline in residential mortgage originations in 2021 and an increase of 20 basis points in the 30-year fixed mortgage interest rate, which, in particular, can have a significant impact on our title margins.
 Mortgage rates are a key determinant in the level of real estate transaction activity and an increase in mortgage rates could depress both the refinance and purchase markets considerably.
-The committee also considered Urban Land Institute's forecast of a softer commercial real estate market in 2020 and the combination of a limited housing supply, tight credit markets, increasing home prices and political uncertainty.
+Given the surge in refinance orders during 2020 caused by unprecedentedly low mortgage rates, the compensation committee considered MBA's forecast that refinance originations would fall by 56% in 2021 compared to 2020 and the likelihood that refinance activity would not continue at then-current levels.
+The committee also considered Urban Land Institute's forecast of a softer commercial real estate market in 2021 and the combination of uncertainty associated with COVID-19, rising interest rates, a limited housing supply, tight credit markets, increasing home prices and political uncertainty.
 The compensation committee balanced these considerations against management's historically strong performance in managing expenses during different real estate cycles and ability to drive industry leading margins.

-Based on these considerations for the performance period, the compensation committee determined to set the performance goal for our 2019 restricted stock awards at 9.0%, an increase of 6% over the 2018 performance goal of 8.5%, in order to encourage management to continue to drive strong expense management and margins in our title business.
+Based on these considerations for the performance period, the compensation committee determined to set the performance goal for our 2020 restricted stock awards at 9.5%, an increase of 5.6% over the 2019 performance goal of 9%, in order to encourage management to continue to drive strong expense management and margins in our title business.